Published on 03 Aug 2018 - Updated on 03 Jan 2020

-From planning the trip and coordinating schedules to file sharing all the documentation needed for travel.
+From planning the trip and coordinating schedules to sharing all the files and documentation needed for travel.
 You may have thought of all the things your work team needs to travel across nine time zones, but are you set up for a productive work week?

 The ExaVault team met up in Barcelona for a week of work and adventure.
 If file sharing can happen any time, anywhere, then so can work.